On the Abel-N\"orlund-Voronoi summability and instability of rational maps: Proofs of the main theorems

+\textbf{Remark}.
+Indeed the non-negative condition on the orbit of $x$ is not necessary whenever $\omega$ is non-zero, $\sigma(x)\notin \ell_1$ and $R(x)$ has non-negative lower Lyapunov exponent.

-Now we give two criteria for a sequence to have a non-zero Abel measure.
-The first is elementary and, roughly speaking, says that if the arguments of the sequences $a_i$ are close enough to $0$ then this sequence has a non-zero Abel measure with respect to every rational map $R$ and $z\in \bar{\C}$.
+Theorem \ref{th.Lyapunovnon} gives examples of rational maps having non-zero Abel measures.
+Now we give three criteria for a complex sequence to allow a non-zero Abel measure.
+The first is elementary and states that if the arguments of the sequences $\lambda^n_i a_n$ are close enough to $0$ then this sequence has a non-zero Abel measure with respect to every rational map $R$ and $z\in \bar{\C}$.
 More precisely, we have the following lemma.